harshshuklaxyz123/CODING-SAMURAI-INTERSHIP-TASK/harsh_portfolio/README.md

-# 🖥️ Portfolio – Himanshu Singh
+# 🖥️ Portfolio – Harsh Shukla

 This is my personal portfolio website where I showcase my projects, skills, and achievements.
 It is built to demonstrate my web development expertise and provide an easy way to connect with me.